 San Gimignano Towers

 The Big Tower (Torre Grossa) is the one to climb in San Gimignano for the incredible views over the Tuscan hills and villages with their terracotta roofs.
-A climb to the top of the Big Tower will cost you Euros 9.00 per person (as of 2018).
-The Tower was built between 1300 and 1311 the views reach all the way to the mountains of Pistoria and the Apuan Alps.
+A climb to the top of the Big Tower will cost you Euros 9.00 per person (as of 2019).
+The Tower was built between 1300 and 1311 and the views reach all the way to the mountains of Pistoria and the Apuan Alps.
 It is a bit of a steep climb, but you can rest along the way, it really is worth it for the views.

 The most important and wealthy families in the 14th century built these towers to show off their wealth and power.